StavropoulosK/SQL-BACKEND-APPLICATION-SQLITE-PYTHON/README.md

 </pre>
 The file project->project.sql contains the sql code for the creation of the sqlite database

-The Database has already been created and should be in the file project->project.db
+The database has already been created and should be in the file project->project.db

 The folder python->arxia_gia_prosomiosi contains files with names for the creation of person profiles for simulation